layer5io/istio-service-mesh-workshop/lab-3/README.md

 # Lab 3 - Deploy Sample Bookinfo app

-To play with Istio and demonstrate some of it's capabilities we will deploy the sample BookInfo application which comes as part of the Istio package.
+To play with Istio and demonstrate some of it's capabilities we will deploy the sample BookInfo application, which is included the Istio package.

 ## What is the BookInfo Application?